simonmichael/hledger_site/src/ledger.md

   journal entries and files.
   Ledger checks assertions in the order they are parsed (ignoring dates), which is fragile.

-  Also, hledger correctly handles multiple balance assignments/assertions in a single transaction.
+- hledger correctly handles multiple balance assignments/assertions within a single transaction.

 - hledger's default commodity directive (D) sets the commodity to be used for subsequent commodityless amounts, and also sets that